LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D1-IntroToJS.md

     - Let me know if you have a preference for a lab partner
     - Lab partners will each be doing a different version of each lab assignment.

-  - Look at the code review procedure document.
+  - Look at the code review guide (there's a link in the Moodle page fly-out).